Cabinteely F.C.: League of Ireland

 Cabinteely were granted a licence to join the League of Ireland First Division in 2015.
 The club finished eighth (on 20 points) in the 2015 League of Ireland First Division; their debut season.
+Captain Viktor Ekanem won the club's Player of the Year award.
 In 2016, Cabinteely finished seventh, above Athlone Town.
 In 2017, Cabinteely achieved the highest number of points ever at 38, more than doubling the previous year's figure.
 They also progressed further than ever before in the FAI Cup and Leinster Senior Cup.
 In a first for the club, Kieran Marty Waters was voted PFAI First Division Player of the Year.
 In 2017, Cabinteely released a 5-year strategic plan where the club planned to provide new facilities in their home of Kilboget Park rather than Stradbrook.
 The plan proposed a new clubhouse, a second all-weather pitch and a stadium.

 First team merger with Bray Wanderers

 In November 2021, Cabinteely and Bray Wanderers announced a merger, technically a takeover of Wanderers by Cabinteely.
 The newly created first team would be known as Bray Wanderers and continue to play in the Carlisle Grounds, with the intention to apply for a First Division licence.
 Bray's former manager Pat Devlin and then Director of Football (DoF) at Cabinteely became the DoF for the new Bray Wanderers.